mtrevisan/Boxon/README.md

 List<String> protocolVersionBoundaries = configurator.getProtocolVersionBoundaries();
 ```

-Then, to retrieve all the messages for a given protocol version, simply call
+Then, to retrieve all the messages for a given protocol version, call

 ```java
 Configurator configurator = Configurator.create(core);